Hamzah9797/e-commerce/README.md

 # netflix-clone
-a fully functiong netflix mern app
+a fully functiong netflix mern e-commerce with an admin panel